Travel from Chiang Mai to Bangkok

 Golden Crab Restaurant

 This restaurant is located a few doors down from the hotel.
-The food was excellent, and the price was reasonable, but no one on staff spoke English, so a customer kindly helped us communicate.
+The food was excellent, and the price was reasonable; however, since no one on staff spoke English, a customer kindly helped us communicate.

 Day2